 - Choose Alcohol-Free Days: Regular breaks from alcohol allow the liver to recover and function more efficiently, helping prevent buildup of toxins that can lead to liver damage.

-- Stay Hydrated: Alcohol can dehydrate the body, which can strain liver function.
+- Stay Hydrated: Alcohol can dehydrate the body, how does alcohol affect liver function.
 Drinking water while consuming alcohol reduces stress on the liver and helps metabolize alcohol more effectively.

 - Avoid Binge Drinking: Consuming large amounts of alcohol in a short period can overwhelm the liver, leading to acute liver inflammation and potential long-term damage.